cactus-compute/cactus/README.md

 ## Using up this repo on Mac

-- Clone repo and simply run `source ./setup`.
+- Clone repo and run `source ./setup`.
 - Setup is automatic and usage instructions printed after.
 - Run `cactus --help` to see guides anytime.
+- Remember to run `source ./setup` in any new terminal.

 ## Using in your apps